junian/refiles/docs/README.md

 ## Background

-Client need to find hidden API from HipPOS .desktop app to be used for their own web app.
+Client need to find hidden API from HipPOS desktop app to be used for their own web app.

 ## Tools